Uranium shipment signals end of US-Russian nuclear deal

 It provided cash and jobs in Russia’s nuclear industry at a time, after the 1991 Soviet collapse, when fears ran high that impoverished scientists would sell secrets or “dirty bomb” ingredients.

-It was “crucial for stabilizing the Russian nuclear complex at a critical time in the 1990s,” said Matthew Bunn, a Harvard University professor and expert on nuclear security and proliferation.
+It was “crucial for stabilising the Russian nuclear complex at a critical time in the 1990s,” said Matthew Bunn, a Harvard University professor and expert on nuclear security and proliferation.

 He called it “perhaps the most successful U.S.-Russian cooperative effort to reduce nuclear dangers”.